-After a 20 year career as a social researcher in the Canadian government, Nicoleta gave-up full time work as a result of EDS, but continued part-time volunteer work.
-In 2009 she began volunteering with the Arthritis Society, which promotes active lifestyle as a weapon against chronic pain and pain related mental health issues.
+After a 20 year career as a social researcher in the Canadian government, Nicoleta gave-up full-time work as a result of EDS, but continued part-time volunteer work.
+In 2009 she began volunteering with the Arthritis Society, which promotes an active lifestyle as a weapon against chronic pain and pain related mental health issues.
 For five years she was an Arthritis Self-Management Program leader, which involved teaching courses and workshops on Chronic Pain Management.
 From 2011-2014, she volunteered as an Exercise Coordinator with a small senior’s residence in Ottawa.

-As a Health Resource Consultant for the Improving the Life of Children & Families Charitable Foundation (“ILC”), she currently uses her education and experience to provide evidence based information in response to questions about many chronic pain syndromes, including EDS.
-As a representative of the ILC and EDS in Canada, Nicoleta participates on the Physiotherapy Working Group for the EDS International Symposium and co-authored “The Evidence-Based Rationale for Physical Therapy Treatment of Children, Adolescents and Adults Diagnosed with Joint Hypermobility Syndrome/Hypermobile Ehlers Danlos Syndrome”.
+As a representative of the ILC and EDS in Canada, Nicoleta participates on the Allied Health Working Group for The International Consortium on EDS and Related Disorders and co-authored “The Evidence-Based Rationale for Physical Therapy Treatment of Children, Adolescents and Adults Diagnosed with Joint Hypermobility Syndrome/Hypermobile Ehlers Danlos Syndrome,” published in the American Journal of Medical Genetics.
 She uses every opportunity to provide information about EDS to health professionals.
-She lives with EDS, chronic pain, and has had an improved quality of life due to cranio-cervical fusion and tethered cord surgery.
+She lives with EDS, chronic pain, and has had an improved quality of life due to cranio-cervical fusion and tethered cord release surgery.